Old Norse: Texts

 The earliest inscriptions in Old Norse are runic, from the 8th century.
 Runes continued to be commonly used until the 15th century and have been recorded to be in use in some form as late as the 19th century in some parts of Sweden.
 With the conversion to Christianity in the 11th century came the Latin alphabet.
 The oldest preserved texts in Old Norse in the Latin alphabet date from the middle of the 12th century.
 Subsequently, Old Norse became the vehicle of a large and varied body of vernacular literature.
 Most of the surviving literature was written in Iceland.
 Best known are the Norse sagas, the Icelanders' sagas and the mythological literature, but there also survives a large body of religious literature, translations into Old Norse of courtly romances, classical mythology, and the Old Testament, as well as instructional material, grammatical treatises and a large body of letters and official documents.

 Dialects

 Most of the innovations that appeared in Old Norse spread evenly through the Old Norse area.
-As a result, the dialects were very similar and considered to be the same language, a language that they sometimes called the Danish tongue (Dǫnsk tunga), sometimes Norse language (Norrœnt mál), as evidenced in the following two quotes from Heimskringla by Snorri Sturluson:
+As a result, the dialects were similar and considered to be the same language, a language that they sometimes called the Danish tongue (Dǫnsk tunga), sometimes Norse language (Norrœnt mál), as evidenced in the following two quotes from Heimskringla by Snorri Sturluson:

 However, some changes were geographically limited and so created a dialectal difference between Old West Norse and Old East Norse.